tidymodels/yardstick/tests/testthat/_snaps/prob-classification_cost.md

       classification_cost(df, obs, A, costs = data.frame())
     Condition
       Error in `classification_cost()`:
-      ! `costs` must be a data.frame with 3 columns.
+      ! `costs` must be a data.frame with 3 columns, not 0.

 ---